BlueBrain/nexus-bbp-domains/src/main/paradox/docs/bbptutorial/bbp-kg-schema/embed.md

 ## Where to add the structured data in a web page?

-The JSON-LD paylod should be inside a &lt;script &gt; element in either the &lt;head&gt; or &lt;body&gt; of the index.html page.
+The JSON-LD payload should be inside a &lt;script &gt; element in either the &lt;head&gt; or &lt;body&gt; of the index.html page.

 ```html
 <html>